Emergency Eviction Prevention Assistance

 - The tenant's inability to pay rent must be due to the direct or indirect effects of the COVID-19 pandemic.
 These effects may include, for example, job loss, reduction of work hours, interruption of child support payments, medical expenses, quarantine requirements, or inability to work because the tenant must stay home to care for children or other family members.

-- The landlord and tenant must be willing to sign a new lease, or to extend the tenant's current lease for at least six months.
+- The landlord and tenant must be willing to sign a new written lease, or to extend the current written lease.

 Anyone who has questions can find answers by downloading the Frequently Asked Questions summary, or by contacting DSS at (252) 751-9900.